-The Solution Delivery Division (SDD) Agile Playbook is a platform created by IBA and currently published on milBook that provides a collaborative network for sharing knowledge and best practices on Agile frameworks, systems, and methodologies across the Defense Health Agency (DHA).
+The Solution Delivery Division (SDD) Agile Playbook, a platform created by IBA and currently published on milBook, provides a collaborative network for sharing knowledge and best practices on Agile frameworks, systems, and methodologies across the Defense Health Agency (DHA).
 Knowledge sharing is especially critical for growth in organizations that are early in their adoption and transformation to Agile.
 The contributions made to the SDD Agile Playbook through the discussion boards, blogs, and frequently asked questions (FAQs) will help improve and enhance the user experience, ultimately expanding the effectiveness of the playbook throughout the SDD community of Agile practitioners.

 TATRC BioGears® Physiology Engine

 IBA supported TATRC’s research and development activities in the areas of telemedicine for the military health system by assisting in the developing of BioGears® under a cooperative agreement with Applied Research Associates, Inc. (ARA) as its primary developer.
 BioGears® is a computationally efficient, modular, extensible, virtual standardized physiology patient for accurate, and dynamic scenario-based simulation.
 BioGears® met the training needs of the military and has been used by government and academia as a training tool, a manikin back-end, and research platform.
 BioGears® is also used as a standalone application and integrated with simulators, sensor interfaces, and models of all fidelities.